Writus Interruptus

 Are you a writer who wants to break free from the shackles of genre conventions?
 Do you want to be remembered as the one who shook up the literary world with your unabashedly unique storytelling?
 Well, hold your horses, because I’ve got some news for you: it’s not that simple.

 As much as we love a good original story, there are some rules writers just can’t ignore.
-Genre fiction has certain expectations, and while adhering a formula might seem limiting, there’s a reason those expectations exist.
+Genre fiction has certain expectations, and while adhering to a formula might seem limiting, there’s a reason those expectations exist.
 They work.
 In my previous post, I detailed why writers must be good readers.
 One of the most important reasons is so that we can understand the formulas that make genre fiction successful.

 Fear not.
 Following a recipe doesn’t mean you can’t be original (insert your favorite writers-are-bakers metaphor here).
 In fact, some of the most memorable books in recent years have managed to be both unconventional and conventional at the same time.
 Let’s take a look at some examples (note, these feature affiliate links to Amazon in case you’re eager to make a purchase):